sandstreamdev/std/README.md

 ##### Questions

-- How to clamp a value to a desired range?
+- How to clamp value to the desired range?
 - How to enforce a value to be in a given range?

 #### clampNormal